owasp-dep-scan/dep-scan/README.md

 dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities and advisories.
 The output is compatible with [grafeas](https://github.com/grafeas/grafeas).
 The tool is ideal for CI environments with built-in build breaker logic.

-**NOT READY**

-The tool is a work-in-progress and is not ready for production use.
-Consider this as a preview for demonstration purposes.
-There are therefore a number of unresolved issues:

-- Large number of false positives due to overzealous version matching (ignores any excludes :()

 [![Docker Repository on Quay](https://quay.io/repository/appthreat/dep-scan/status "Docker Repository on Quay")](https://quay.io/repository/appthreat/dep-scan)

 ## Features